-It is an evergreen, tropical shrub or low-growing small tree probably originated in the central Americas.
+It is an evergreen, tropical shrub or small low-growing tree that probably originated in the central Americas.
 Guavas actually thrive well under both humid and dry climates and can tolerate brief periods of cold spells, but can only withstand a few degrees of frost.
-Its adaptability into ranging emvironments makes it a favorite commercial crop in some tropical areas.
+Its adaptability to ranging environments makes it a favorite commercial crop in some tropical areas.

 |Ripe guava fruits on Psidium guajava tree.||Red varieties are indeed rich in carotenes and lycopene.|

-During each season, a guava tree bears numerous round, ovoid or pear-shaped fruits, each about 5-10 cm long and weigh around 50–200 g.
-Different cultivar types of guava grown all over the world which may vary widely in flavor, pulp color, and seed composition.
+During each season, a guava tree produces numerous round to ovoid or pear-shaped fruits, each about 5-10 cm long, and weigh around 50–200 g.
+Many different cultivar types of guava are grown all over the world and may vary widely in flavor, the color of pulp, and seed composition.

-The fruit is soft when ripe with sweet musky aroma and creamy texture flesh.
-Internally, its flesh varies in color depending up on the cultivar and may be white, pink, yellow, or red.
-Ripe fruits have rich flavor with sweet-tart taste.
+The fruit is soft when ripe with a sweet musky aroma and creamy texture.
+Internally, its flesh varies in color depending upon the cultivar and may be white, pink, yellow, or red.
+Ripe fruits have a rich flavor with a sweet-tart taste.
 Each fruit contains numerous tiny, semi-hard edible seeds, concentrated especially at its center.

-Guava is low in calories and fats but carry several vital vitamins, minerals, and antioxidant poly-phenolic and flavonoid compounds that play a pivotal role in the prevention of cancers, aging, infections, etc.
+Guava is low in calories and fats but carries several vital vitamins, minerals, and antioxidant polyphenolic, and flavonoid compounds that play a pivotal role in the prevention of cancers, aging, infections, etc.

-The fruit is very rich source of soluble dietary fiber (5.4 g per 100 g of fruit, about 14% of DRA), which makes it a good bulk laxative.
-The fiber content helps protect the colon mucous membrane by decreasing exposure time to toxins as well as binding to cancer-causing chemicals in the colon.
+The fruit is a very rich source of soluble dietary fiber (5.4 g per 100 g of fruit, about 14% of DRA) that makes it a good bulk laxative.
+The fiber content helps protect the colon mucosa by decreasing exposure time to toxins as well as binding to cancer-causing chemicals in the colon.

-Guava-fruit is an excellent source of antioxidant vitamin-C. 100 g fresh fruit provides 228 mg of this vitamin, more than three times the required DRI (daily-recommended intake).
-Flesh just underneath its outer thick rind contains exceptionally higher levels of vitamin C than its inner creamy pulp.
+Guava-fruit is an excellent source of antioxidant vitamin-C. 100 g of fresh fruit provides 228 mg of this vitamin, more than three times the required DRI (daily recommended intake).
+The flesh just underneath its thick outer rind composes exceptionally higher levels of vitamin C than its inner creamy pulp.

-Scientific studies suggest that regular consumption of fruits rich in vitamin C helps human body develop resistance against infectious agents and scavenge cancer causing harmful free radicals from the body.
-Further, it is required for collagen synthesis within the body.
-Collagen is one of the chief structural protein in the human body required for maintaining integrity of blood vessels, skin, organs, and bones.
+Scientific studies suggest that regular consumption of fruits rich in vitamin C helps the human body develop resistance against infectious agents and scavenge cancer-causing harmful free radicals from the body.
+Further, it is essential for collagen synthesis within the body.
+Collagen is one of the chief structural proteins in the human body necessary for maintaining the integrity of blood vessels, skin, organs, and bones.

 The fruit is a very good source of Vitamin-A, and flavonoids like beta-carotene, lycopene, lutein and cryptoxanthin.
 The compounds are known to have antioxidant properties and therefore essential for optimum health.
-Further, vitamin-A is also required for maintaining healthy mucusa and skin.
+Further, is also critical to maintaining healthy mucosa and skin.
 Consumption of natural fruits rich in carotene is known to protect from lung and oral cavity cancers.

 Fresh fruit is a very rich source of potassium.
 It contains more potassium than other fruits like banana weight per weight.
-Potassium is an important component of cell and body fluids that helps controlling heart rate and blood pressure.
+Potassium is an important component of cells and body fluids that helps control heart rate and blood pressure.

-Further, the fruit is also a moderate source of B-complex vitamins such as pantothenic acid, niacin, vitamin-B6 (pyridoxine), vitamin E and K, as well as minerals like magnesium, copper, and manganese.
-Manganese is used by the body as a co-factor for the antioxidant enzyme, superoxide dismutase.
+Further, the fruit is also a moderate source of B-complex vitamins such as pantothenic acid, niacin, vitamin-B6 (pyridoxine), vitamin E, and K, as well as minerals like magnesium, copper, and manganese.
+The human body utilizes manganese as a co-factor for the antioxidant enzyme, superoxide dismutase.
 Copper is required for the production of red blood cells.

 |Guava fruits, pink-flesh variety.|

-In the tropical region, guavas can be readily available year around.
-Red flesh variety such as "Thai maroon" flesh guavas are rich in nutrition than green-apple guavas.
+In the tropical region, guavas can be readily available year-round.
+Red flesh varieties such as "Thai maroon" flesh guavas are richer in nutrition than green apple guavas.
 Oftentimes, the fruits are left to ripen on the tree to experience their intense, natural flavor.
 They can also be picked while green but mature, and later allowed to ripen at room temperature.
 Ripe guavas have a characteristic color and pleasant aroma.